crypeka.com Technical Review – Is Crypeka a Safe Broker?

 For that reason, Crypeka should be considered a broker with substantial scam risk.

-If you are asking “is Crypeka scam”, the safest answer is:
+If you are asking “is Crypeka scam”, the safest practical answer is: do not deposit funds unless the broker can provide strong, independently verifiable proof of regulation and ownership.

-If you got scammed by Crypeka, please report about this to us – Report a Scam Forex Broker or write to us at [email protected].
+If you got scammed by Crypeka, please report this to us – Report a Scam Forex Broker or write to us at [email protected].